China–Gabon relations

 China–Gabon relations refer to the foreign relations between China and Gabon.
 On December 9, 1960, China (as the Republic of China in Taipei) established diplomatic relations with Gabon.
-Gabon has switched recognition to the People's Republic of China in Beijing on April 20, 1974.
+Gabon switched recognition to the People's Republic of China in Beijing on April 20, 1974.

-Gabon adheres to the One China policy where it recognizes the PRC as the sole legitimate government of China and does not recognize the legitimacy of the ROC.
+Gabon adheres to the One China policy where it recognizes the People's Republic of China as the sole legitimate government of China and does not recognize the legitimacy of the Republic of China.